MuRE-group/ANN_Reforming_Modeling/README.md

 This file has the following dependencies:
 - ```Raw_Data.xlsx```

 Generated data is provided both in .csv and .xlsx formats.
 A list with the names of the models of choice is also given as output, along with a text summary.
-For instance, in the case 50 instaces per model are defined, the output files are the following:
+For example, in the case 50 instaces per model are defined, the output files are the following:
 - ```Data_in_silico_50.csv```
 - ```Data_in_silico_50.xlsx```
 - ```model_list_50.sav```